saketh1573/hate-speech-/README.md

 Interpret the results: Analyze the model's performance and explore opportunities for improvement.
 Please refer to the documentation and code comments for more detailed instructions and usage examples.

-## Contributing

-Contributions to this project are welcome.
-If you encounter any issues, have suggestions for improvements, or would like to contribute new features, please follow the guidelines in the CONTRIBUTING.md file.

 ## Contact